guildxyz/guild-network/README.md

 2021-11-03 15:32:15 🏷 Local node identity is: 12D3KooWLmrYDLoNTyTYtRdDyZLWDe1paxzxTw5RgjmHLfzW96SX
 ```

 because you'll need the local node identity for the other nodes.
+Note the `--ws-external` and the `--rpc-cors=all` flags.
+The former
+lets your node to listen to all websocket interfaces, not just the local ones.
+This is required for the node to accept websocket
+subscriptions on deployed, non-local networks.
+The latter flag specifies browser Origins allowed to access the HTTP and WS RPC servers.
+By default they only accept `localhost` and `polkadot.js` origins so it should be set to accept all origins.

 Next, each computer that's part of the `tailscale` network should run something like: